Asmuie/Breast-Cancer-Prediction-Using-Classification-Model-Analysis/README.md

 # Breast-Cancer-Prediction-Using-Classification-Model-Analysis

-**[Breast Cancer Data Set](https://www.cc.gatech.edu/projects/disl/VISTA/breast.html)**:This breast cancer databases was obtained from the University of Wisconsin Hospitals, Madison from Dr. William H. Wolberg.
+**[Breast Cancer Data Set](https://www.cc.gatech.edu/projects/disl/VISTA/breast.html)**: This breast cancer databases was obtained from the University of Wisconsin Hospitals, Madison from Dr. William H. Wolberg.
+The idea is to perform an exploratory analysis of the information contained in the dataset, figuring out ways of making the dataset tidier.
+The ultimate objective is to, in the end, build and compare models to predict if a given tumor is benign or malignant (breast cancer) using the information available on this dataset.
+Some functions created for this purpose are included in the repository.

 * Number of Instances : 699
 * Number of Attributes : 10